polm/unidic-py/README.md

 # unidic-py

-This is a version of [UniDic](https://ccd.ninjal.ac.jp/unidic/) packaged for use with pip.
+This is a version of [UniDic](https://ccd.ninjal.ac.jp/unidic/) for Contemporary Written Japanese packaged for use with pip.

 Currently it supports 3.1.0, the latest version of UniDic. **Note this will take up 770MB on disk after install.** If you want a small package, try